-Our Wine Flies tour guide and driver for the day, Ian was introducing us to five wineries in Stellenbosch.
-It’s a pretty little town on the outskirts of Cape Town, with a mix of white Cape Dutch and Victorian buildings along its oak-lined streets.
+Stellenbosch is a pretty little town on the outskirts of Cape Town, with a mix of white Cape Dutch and Victorian buildings along its oak-lined streets.
 And it’s home to South Africa’s most developed winelands – some 186 wineries and counting, according to Ian.

 South African “Wine History 101”

 South Africa’s wine history dates back to 1659, when Dutch settlers pressed wine for the first time from French Muscadel grapes.
 The country is the 8th top wine producer in the world; the fresh and fruity white Chenin Blanc is the most widely planted grape.

 You no doubt like the wine South Africa produces?

 On our first South African safari, we tried the country’s signature red Pinotage for the first time and fell in love with its bold juicy taste.
 Now when we head to the local liquor store, South African wines strut to the top of our “Maybe we should buy this wine?” list.

 So it was a given on our recent visit to Cape Town that we’d go on a wine tasting tour.
 Being so close to Cape Town (about a 45 minute drive away), Stellenbosch is easy to visit on a day tour.

 We initially had a few reservations about Wine Flies.
 Google, and you’ll find that it gets nothing but rave reviews.
 But we thought their tour might still be a bit kitschy.
 Their guides are called “wine lords,” and pictures on their website showed them wearing top hats.
 When we emailed Wine Flies, we heard back from “Lady Sue.”